Edinburgh Mela: Origins of the Mela

 Melas are south Asian events which have spread around the world from the south Asian subcontinent.
 Mela means 'gathering' and can describe festival, market, trade event, religious gathering and more.
 Melas are celebrated with music, dance, theatre, fashion, food and stalls.
 Melas are distinguished by their bringing together of south Asian cultures and those of other countries when promoted by south Asian Diasporas abroad.
 Melas first came to Britain in the late eighties.

 Mela in Edinburgh

-In 1995 people from Bangladesh, India, Pakistan and other traditions of the sub-continent established a mela in Edinburgh.
+In 1995 people from Bangladesh, India, Pakistan and other traditions of the sub-continent established a Mela in Edinburgh.
 Chinese, African, and other groups were also involved.
-The first festival was held in Meadowbank Stadium, London Road, Edinburgh.
-The Edinburgh Mela Company formed in 1996.
+The first festival was held in Meadowbank Stadium.